Want the best of VICE News straight to your inbox? Sign up here.

-In a statement, the Trevor Project, the largest suicide prevention organization for LGBTQ youth, said that Monday’s decision “will save lives.”
+In a statement, the Trevor Project, the largest suicide prevention organization for LGTBQ youth, said that Monday’s decision “will save lives.”

 “We must also recognize that our fight for lived equality is not yet done,” the Trevor Project added.
 “Even with this decision, it is still legal to discriminate against LGBTQ people in public accommodations and federally funded programs, including programs providing critical support to LGBTQ youth in the face of the COVID-19 pandemic,” the statement continued.

-Gorsuch had first signaled he'd be open to backing LGBTQ workers’ rights when the case was argued back in October.
+Gorsuch had first signalled that he would be open to backing LGBTQ workers’ rights when the case was argued back in October.
 When an attorney for Zarda and Bostock’s bosses tried to suggest that there’s a difference between discrimination on the basis of sex and discrimination on the basis of sexual orientation, Gorsuch replied, “But isn’t sex also in play here?”

 He then added, “And isn’t that enough?”